Are My Optimized Prompts Compromised? Exploring Vulnerabilities of LLM-based Optimizers: Experiments

 \subsection{Query Manipulation}

-\paragraph{Threat Model.} In this experiment, we assume queries come from bad actors, and use helpfulness score to perform prompt optimization.
-We evaluate if the bad actor injects harmful queries, can these induce a large \(\Delta\)ASR.
+\paragraph{Threat Model.} In this experiment, we assume queries come from bad actors, and use the helpfulness score to perform prompt optimization.
+We evaluate whether injecting harmful queries induces a large \(\Delta\)ASR.

 \paragraph{Results.} We first use the \texttt{helpfulness} attribute from \texttt{nicolinho/QRM-Gemma-2-27B} as the optimization metric and present the results in \cref{tab:main}, with the experiment named \texttt{vanilla}.
 We observe that the helpfulness score increases significantly during training, which confirms that the prompt optimizer is functioning as intended.
 However, our primary focus is on the \(\Delta\)ASR score, which even decreased after optimization, despite training on harmful queries.
 From this, we conclude that simply injecting harmful queries is not sufficient to compromise the system under the current helpfulness classifier.
 In this case, the change in ASR is negative.
-The optimization dynamic occurs as follows: after seeing the first batch of harmful data, the LLM optimizer immediately updates its prompt to prioritize safety and not fulfill harmful requests, which is interesting because it means that even though we ask the LLM to only optimize for helpfulness, it also optimizes for safety.
+The optimization dynamics occur as follows: after seeing the first batch of harmful data, the LLM optimizer immediately updates its prompt to prioritize safety and refuse harmful requests.
+This suggests that, even when instructed to optimize only for helpfulness, the optimizer may implicitly incorporate safety considerations.

 \paragraph{Varying Optimization Metrics.} We next ask whether the observed robustness arises because the \texttt{helpfulness} attribute inherently entangles helpfulness with harmlessness.
 If this is the case, then using a more disentangled metric of pure helpfulness could reveal different behavior.
-Specifically, we employ two more classifiers, \texttt{correctness} attribute from \texttt{nicolinho/QRM-Gemma-2-27B} and \texttt{PKU-Alignment/beaver-7b-unified-reward}~\citep{ji2023beavertails}, corrrespond to \texttt{vanilla+correctness feedback} and \texttt{vanilla+saferlhf cls feedback}, respectively, and demonstrate the results in \cref{tab:main}.
+Specifically, we employ two more classifiers, \texttt{correctness} attribute from \texttt{nicolinho/QRM-Gemma-2-27B} and \texttt{PKU-Alignment/beaver-7b-unified-reward}~\citep{ji2023beavertails}, corresponding to \texttt{vanilla+correctness feedback} and \texttt{vanilla+saferlhf cls feedback}, respectively, and demonstrate the results in \cref{tab:main}.
 Indeed, when we replace the classifier with one that isolates helpfulness more strictly, the results change substantially: the $\Delta$ASR increases sharply, indicating that the optimizer becomes more vulnerable.
 This finding underscores that the choice of optimization metric is critical, as it can determine whether an LLM prompt optimizer resists or amplifies adversarial influence.